Jack and Jill of America: Membership

 Membership in Jack and Jill is by invitation and is selective.
 Each chapter has limited membership of around 45, with new members only being admitted when a current member's child graduates from high school.
 Historically, its members were well-educated professional women, such as academics, doctors, and lawyers, or were the wives of CEOs, doctors, funeral directors, lawyers, ministers, professors, or teachers.
 In 1978, The Washington Times noted that the true sign of making it in Washington, D.C.'s Black society was being chosen for membership in Jack and Jill.

 Children can be members until they graduate from high school but can rejoin after they marry and have their own family.

 Philanthropy

 In 1968, the organization created its philanthropic arm, the Jack and Jill of America Foundation, incorporated in the State of Illinois.
 The foundation has been responsible for the origin and funding of many educational and charitable projects benefiting children and families in communities across the United States.
-It has contributed millions of dollars to Black-focuses organizations and projects, including: Africare, the American Red Cross, the United Negro College Fund, the King Center for Nonviolent Social Change, the March of Dimes, and the NAACP Legal Defense and Educational Fund.
+It has contributed millions of dollars to Black-focused organizations and projects, including: Africare, the American Red Cross, the United Negro College Fund, the King Center for Nonviolent Social Change, the March of Dimes, and the NAACP Legal Defense and Educational Fund.

 Criticism

-Jack and Jill has been criticized by many African Americans as "a bunch of elitist, bourgeois, light-skinned Blacks who want to be white".
-In its early years, the organization was known for a membership that who had "good hair" and a light skin color.
+Jack and Jill has been criticized by many African Americans as "a bunch of elitist and bourgeois families."
 The Washington Post notes that Jack and Jill's "critics have described it as a 'snobbish club for black elites.'"
 However, its members considered their organization to be "selective" rather than snobbish.